federicocrovetti/SingleFemurUnetPipeline/README.md

     M["Reconstruction (Stacking and alignment of previously cropped (and misaligned) slices from the images)"] --> O["NIFTISampleWriter (Reconstructed image is written in a NIFTI file at the desired Path )"];
     end;
 ```
-## Pre and Post Processing Workflows
+## Training and Prediction Workflows
 ```mermaid
 graph TD;
     subgraph Train;